 So how do REITs generate that taxable income?
 As you research REITS, one of the most common phrases you are likely to hear is “income-producing real estate.”
 That refers to land and the improvements on it.
-Examples include office space, apartments, or hotels.
+Examples include shopping malls, office space, apartments, or hotels.
 REITs may invest in the properties themselves, generating income through the collection of rent, or they may invest in mortgages or mortgage securities tied to the properties, helping to finance the properties and generating interest income.

 So why should someone consider a REIT?
 Simply put, they help to diversify your holdings.
 Because REITs are based on real estate, they gain and lose value differently than other stocks.
 It is not unusual for stocks and REITS to move out of sync.
 In other words, when stocks are up, REITs might be down and vice versa.